 The masonry operation involves the shaping of the stones utilizing either profiling saws, planers or the handwork of a skilled mason.

-The profiling saws and the planers are typically used to work a moulding onto a long run of stones such as a string course, coping or cornice.
-The planers, adapted from engineering workshops, produce highly accurate stone mouldings from zinc templates produced in the drawing office.
-The masons in the Mason's Shop have a wide variety of tools at their disposal to produce the intricate carved stones, ranging from simple cornice returns to massive corinthian capitals.
+The GMM Litox and Zeda profiling saws and the planers are typically used to produce the detailed profiling work including notch quoins, cornices and copings.
+The masons in the Mason's Shop have a wide variety of tools at their disposal to produce the intricate carved stones, ranging from simple cornice returns to massive Corinthian capitals.

 All stone goes through the final finishing process which involves putting a rubbed finish on all seen sides (typically 50 grit) to remove all saw cutting and tool marks.

-Each stone is individually checked for tolerances and stacked onto a pre-determined pallet ready for despatch.
+Each stone is individually checked for tolerances and geological characteristics and once approved in accordance with the ISO 9001 Factory Production Control scheme it is stacked onto a pre-determined pallet ready for despatch.